How to Point Your Domain Name to Home Junction Servers

 Settings may vary between domain registrars but the typical settings you'll need are outlined below.
 The settings will vary depending upon which network your website is hosted on, either our US or World Network.

 The settings shown below apply to sites hosted on our US network.
+The records highlighted by bold font are required.

 |DNS Setting Type||Host||Points To|

-Additional details about the settings listed above.
+Additional details about the settings:

 - Most registrars support the @ symbol as an alias for your bare domain in the Host column.
 If yours does not, simply replace @ with your bare domain, if your domain is www.example.com you would simply use expample.com rather than @